-Finland country profile - BBC News

 Finland country profile

-After having lived for decades in the shadow of the Soviet Union, Finland is now well settled in the European Union.
+Prominent ratings by various agencies describe it as the among the most stable, free and safe countries while it is ranked as one of the top countries as far as social progress is concerned.

+Its national assembly became the world's first parliament to adopt full gender equality, granting men and women the right not only to vote but also to stand for election in 1906.

-Following its defeat at the hands of the Soviet Union in the Second World War, the country endured strong influence from Moscow during the Cold War, though retaining its sovereignty.
+Finland declared independence from Russia in 1917.
+But following its defeat at the hands of the Soviet Union in the Second World War, the country endured strong influence from Moscow during the Cold War.

-When the Soviet Union collapsed Finland joined the EU and is the only Nordic EU member to use the euro as its national currency.

-The country spends heavily on education, training and research - investment which pays dividends by delivering one of the best-qualified workforces in the world.
+It was only when the Soviet Union collapsed that Finland was able to completely break free again.

 - Read more country profiles - Profiles by BBC Monitoring